 SEMESTER- IV

 Generic Elective -IV HEALTH ECONOMICS

-Course Code: 23UECE41 Hours / week :4 Sem: 60 Credits :3
+Course Code: 23UECE41 Hours / week :4 Hours/Sem: 60 Credits :3

-To understand the importance of health sector in economic development To evaluate the components of demand and supply of health care To Understand the importance of Health Indicators.
+Learning Objectives To understand the importance of health sector in economic development To evaluate the components of demand and supply of health care To Understand the importance of Health Indicators.
 To evaluate the components of Demand of Healthcare.
 To examine the review the existing Health Infrastructure.

 CO.
-No. • Cognitive Level CO-1 understand the importance of Health Indicators.
-K2 CO-2 evaluate the components of Demand of Healthcare.
-K5 CO-3 analyze the importance of Supply of Healthcare Services.
-K4 CO-4 review the Existing Health Infrastructure and Budget Allocation.
-K3 CO-5 trace the growth of Medical Tourism in India and understand the need for Health Insurance.
-K2
+No. On completion of this course, students will be able to CO-1 understand the importance of Health Indicators.
+K1 CO-2 evaluate the components of Demand of Healthcare.
+K2 CO-3 analyze the importance of Supply of Healthcare Services. К3 CO-4 review the Existing Health Infrastructure and Budget Allocation.
+K4 CO-5 trace the growth of Medical Tourism in India and understand the need for Health Insurance.
+K5

 SEMESTER- IV

 Generic Elective -IV HEALTH ECONOMICS

-Course Code: 23UECE41 Hours / week :4 Sem: 60 Credits :3
+Course Code: 23UECE41 Hours / week :4 Hours/Sem: 60 Credits:3